FewLy-Torch-1861/Dotfiles/README.md

   ![](https://img.shields.io/github/repo-size/FewLy-Torch-1861/dotfiles?color=E0E0E0&label=SIZE&logo=googledrive&style=for-the-badge&logoColor=D9E0EE&labelColor=141B23)
 </div>

-<i>You can use the config but you have to modify it to make it work with your devices.</i>
+_You can use the config but you have to modify it to make it work with your devices._

 <div align="center">
   <h2>⬧ All I Use ⬧</h2>